-SECTION 15.
-Ins 3.46 (16) (a) and (b) are amended to read:
+SECTION 13.
+Section Ins 3.46 (16) (b) is amended to read:

-(b) Every insurer marketing long-term care insurance policies shall do all of the following:
+Ins 3.46 (16) (b) Every insurer marketing long-term care insurance policies shall do all of the following:

-1. Develop and use suitability standards to determine whether the purchase or replacement of long-term care insurance is appropriate for the needs of the applicant.

-2. Train its agents in the use of its suitability standards.

-3. Maintain a copy of its suitability standards and make them available for inspection upon request by the commissioner.

-4. Report annually to the commissioner all of the following:

-a.
-The total number of applications received from residents of this state.

-b.
-The number of those who declined to provide information on the personal worksheet.

-c.
-The number of applicants who did not meet the suitability standards.

-d.
-The number of applicants who chose to confirm after receiving a suitability letter.
+- 1. Develop and use suitability standards to determine whether the purchase or replacement of long-term care insurance is appropriate for the needs of the applicant. - 2.
+Train its agents in the use of its suitability standards. - 3.
+Maintain a copy of its suitability standards, and make them available for inspection upon request by the commissioner. - 4.
+The insurer shall report annually to the commissioner all of the following: - a.
+The total number of applications received from residents of this state. - b.
+The number of those who declined to provide information on the personal worksheet. - c.
+The number of applicants who did not meet the suitability standards. - d.
+The number of those who chose to confirm after receiving a suitability letter.

-SECTION 16.
-Ins 3.46 (19) (c) 4., (d) are repealed and recreated to read:
+SECTION 14.
+Section Ins 3.46 (19) (c) 4., (d) and (j) are created to read:

 Ins 3.46 (19) (c) 4.
-On or before the effective date of a substantial premium increase as described in subd.
+On or before the effective date of a substantial premium increase as defined in subd.
 3. the insurer shall do all of the following:

-a.
-Offer to reduce policy benefits provided by the current coverage without the requirement of additional underwriting so that required premium payments are not increased.
+- a.
+Offer to reduce policy benefits provided by the current coverage without the requirement of additional underwriting so that required premium payments are not increased. - b.

-b.
 Offer to convert the coverage to a paid-up status where the amount payable for each benefit is 90% of the amount payable in effect immediately prior to lapse times the ratio of the number of completed months of paid premiums divided by the number of months in the premium paying period.
 This option may be elected at any time during the 120-day period referenced in subd.
-3.; and c.
+3.; and - c.
 Notify the policyholder or certificateholder that a default or lapse at any time during the 120-day period referenced in subd.
 3. shall be deemed to be the election of the offer to convert in subd.
-4. b., if the ratio is 40% or more.

-(d) The required benefits continued as nonforfeiture benefits under par. (a), including contingent benefits upon lapse under par. (b), are computed as follows:
+4. b., if the ratio is 40% or more. - (d) The required benefits continued as nonforfeiture benefits under par. (a), including contingent benefits upon lapse under par. (b), are computed as follows: